 Next, the study tested the effects of testers’ race and gender on their likelihood of obtaining an improved outcome conditional on speaking with the store’s manager.
-Regression table ___ reports the results of a regression of a dummy variable which equals “1” if an improved outcome was obtained and “0” otherwise, for those testers who spoke with a manager, on testers’ race and gender.
+Regression table ___ reports the results of a regression of a dummy variable that equals “1” if an improved outcome was obtained and “0” otherwise, for those testers who spoke with a manager, according to the testers’ race and gender.
 Column 4 adds an interaction term between the race and gender of the tester and columns 5 and 6 add clerk and store controls.

 The results show a large and significant race effect.
-Across the sample, all else equal, white testers were 14% more likely to receive an improved outcome after speaking with a manager compared to black testers (p < 0.1).
+Across the sample, controlling for all other variables, white testers were 14% more likely to receive an improved outcome after speaking with a manager compared to Black testers (p < 0.1).
 While the gender of the tester did not generate significant effects on testers’ likelihood to obtain improved results, male testers were 5% more likely to obtain improved results than were female testers.

-Table 7.
-Likelihood of Obtaining Improved Outcomes by Tester Race and Gender.
+Table 7 Likelihood of Obtaining Improved Outcomes by Tester’s Race and Gender